CAFAudit/audit-service-deploy/README.md

 The deployment files are in Docker Compose v3 format, and they are compatible with both Docker Compose and Docker Stack.

-The deployment file references at present only references Elasticsearch.
+The deployment file, at present, only references Elasticsearch.

 ### Demonstration